Fourth of July Hike

 Snowshoe and Animal Tracking Hike at the Sawyer Mountain Trailhead on Route 117 in Limington.
 (2.5 miles south of Route 25 or 2.4 miles north of Route 11)

 Please join us for our annual snowshoe and animal tracking hike.
-All are welcome but please leave pets at home so that they do not disturb the tracks.
+All are welcome.
 Free and open to the public.
-Hot chocolate will be served after the hike!
+Hot chocolate or tea will be served after the hike!
 If you need to borrow snowshoes, please call ahead of time and we will try to get you some.